cloudbees-io/android-fm-example/README.md

 6. **Run the android-fm-example App:**

-    - The flag name is automatically added to your cloudbees dashboardafter running the application.
+    - The flag name is automatically added to your cloudbees dashboard after running the application.

 ## Use the platform to update flag values